Pragat007/CIFAR-10_Image_Classification/README.md

     ```bash
     jupyter notebook
     ```
-4. **Run the cells in any of the notebook files** (`CIFAR_classification_ResNet164.ipynb`) **to train and evaluate the models.**
+4. **Run the cells in any of the notebook files** (`cifar_object_identification.ipynb`) **to train and evaluate the models.**

 ### Access the Deployed App

 The model is deployed using Gradio.
-You can interact with the deployed model on [Hugging Face](https://huggingface.co/spaces/Pragat007/Flower_classification), which provides a user-friendly interface for testing CIFAR-10 classification
+You can interact with the deployed model on [Hugging Face](https://huggingface.co/spaces/Pragat007/image_classification), which provides a user-friendly interface for testing CIFAR-10 classification

 ## Results